emmercm/igir/docs/roms/matching.md

 Some DAT release groups do not include every checksum for every file.
 For example, CHDs in MAME DATs only include SHA1 checksums and nothing else, not even filesize information.

-And some DAT release groups do not include filesize information for every file, preventing a safe use of CRC32.
+Some DAT release groups do not include filesize information for every file, preventing a safe use of CRC32.
 For example, not every [Hardware Target Game Database SMDB](https://github.com/frederic-mahe/Hardware-Target-Game-Database/tree/master/EverDrive%20Pack%20SMDBs) includes file sizes, but they typically include all the normal checksums.

 !!! warning